twentytwokhz/photobooth/README.md

 <code>python photobooth.py 5 60</code>

 Takes a photo every 5 seconds for a period of 60 seconds.
-After that it will create a gif from the photos named result.gif
+The photos will then be resized to 800x600 and a gif named result.gif will be generated.